unalignedcoder/kobo-highlights-exporter/README.md

 # Kobo Highlights Exporter
-Why we underline things in books we read, to simply forget about them?
+Why do we underline things in books we read, to then forget about them?

 Ths script extracts highlight annotations and notes from Kobo e-reader devices and exports them as formatted HTML files organized by book.
 It includes surrounding context from the original source material for better comprehension.

 ## Features